 Expertise: Flowering plant morphology and the molecular mechanisms underlying flower and fruit development

-My interests are in the mechanisms that underlie the evolutionary origin of new plant forms.
-My work combines phylogenetic, morphologic, molecular, and genomic techniques to discover how evolutionary changes in gene structure and function have produced the wide array of plant forms we see around us.
+My interests are in the genetic mechanisms that underlie differences in plant structure and function.
+My work combines genomic, molecular, morphologic, and phylogenetic techniques to discover how evolutionary changes in gene structure and function have produced the diversity of plants we see around us.

-The third component of my research is a continuation of my dissertation work on floral morphology of Vochysiaceae.
-This tropical family is known for its beautiful and unusual flowers, which have a reduced number of organs and distinctive symmetry.
+I also continue my interest in the phylogeny and floral morphology of Vochysiaceae, a tropical family known for its beautiful and unusual flowers.
 Many questions remain regarding the structure and development of these flowers, as well as in the relationships of the species and genera.